ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 :class:`iris.analysis.Aggregator` object.

 .. note::
-    The preprocessors :ref:`multi-model statistics` and
+    The preprocessors :func:`~esmvalcore.preprocessor.multi_model_statistics`
+    and :func:`~esmvalcore.preprocessor.ensemble_statistics` support the
-    :ref:`ensemble statistics` support the computation of multiple statistics at the same time.
+    computation of multiple statistics at the same time.
     In these cases, they are defined by the option `statistics` (instead of `operator`), which takes a list of possible operators.
     Moreover, keywords arguments for these `statistics` can be given by the